Kejun-WU/Kejun-WU.github.io/_pages/about.md

 </div>
 -->

+- *2025.02*: &nbsp; Research on MLLM Flood Risk Assessment and Rescue is submitted to *Nature Communications*
 - *2025.01*: &nbsp; Deadline extended to 1st March 2025: Journal of Visual Communication and Image Representation Special Issue on [Generative Media Processing, Computing, and Evaluation](https://www.sciencedirect.com/special-issue/312779/generative-media-processing-computing-and-evaluation)
 - *2024.12*: &nbsp; Research on Gen-AI based image restoration is submitted to IEEE TPAMI
-- *2024.12*: &nbsp; Research on LLMs Signal Fault Diagnosis and Image Anomaly Detection are submitted
+- *2024.12*: &nbsp; Research on LLM Signal Fault Diagnosis and Image Anomaly Detection are submitted
 - *2024.12*: &nbsp; 3 papers have been accepted by **ACM Transactions on Multimedia Computing Communications and Applications** (JCR Q1)
 - *2024.11*: &nbsp; I am appointed as $\color{Navy} {Special &thinsp;Session &thinsp;Organizer}$ by IEEE ISCAS 2025, see you in UK 2025
 - *2024.11*: &nbsp; 2 papers have been accepted by **IEEE Transactions on Multimedia** (中科院一区TOP，JCR Q1)